gvergnaud/ts-pattern/README.md

 ### not(pattern)

-if you need to match on everything **but** a specific value, you can use a `not(<pattern>)` pattern. it's a function taking a pattern and returning its opposite:
+If you need to match on everything **but** a specific value, you can use a `not(<pattern>)` pattern. it's a function taking a pattern and returning its opposite: